 College records indicate that the World War II era brought the College a new mission: "The Second World War emergency of 1941-1945, more menacing even than the first, was met by an accelerated course of pre-induction collegiate training which prepared more than one thousand students for service in the Armed Forces of the United States.
 Alumni servicemen numbered approximately sixteen hundred, of whom thirty made the supreme sacrifice.
 The laboratory and instructional facilities of the college were utilized from 1944 to 1946 by more than 300 student nurses enrolled in the United States Nurses' Cadet Corps, for whom course affiliation at Saint Peter's was provided by six metropolitan hospitals" (Annual Catalogue(s), Saint Peter's College, 1946-1947: 11).

-More than half the alumni of the school came from the graduating classes 1950-1955.
-Enrollment remained steady through the 1950s, and then grew in healthy numbers throughout the 1960s.
+More than half the alumni of the school came from the graduating classes from 1950-to-1955.
+Enrollment remained steady through the 1950s and grew in healthy numbers throughout the 1960s.

 Fr.
-Victor R. Yanitelli, S.J., holds the honor of being the longest serving President of Saint Peter's College.
-The Yanitelli years, 1966-1978, saw great growth and vast changes.
-The first Faculty Senate was formed and Saint Peter's became fully coeducational in 1966 when women were admitted to the Day Session.
+Victor R. Yanitelli, S.J., holds the honor of being the longest-serving President of Saint Peter's College.
+The Yanitelli years, 1966-1978, saw substantial growth and vast changes.
+The first Faculty Senate was formed, and Saint Peter's became fully coeducational in 1966 when women were admitted to the Day Session.
 The Charter of Saint Peter's College was amended to allow members of the laity to join the Board of Trustees.
-The Act of Enactment was signed by New Jersey Governor Richard J, Hughes on January 17, 1970.
-Two years later the Jesuit Community of St. Peter's was separately incorporated (Cronin, The Closing . . .: 37).
+The Act of Enactment was signed by New Jersey Governor Richard J. Hughes on January 17, 1970.
+Two years later, the Jesuit Community of St. Peter's was separately incorporated (Cronin, The Closing . . .: 37).

-The Englewood Cliffs branch campus, a "college for adults," opened in 1975, and held day and evening sessions until 1983, when the day session was terminated.
-The Yanitelli years also witnessed unprecedented growth in enrollment and the establishment of many new Academic programs, including majors in Fine Arts and Computer Science, Humanities courses in the Evening Division, and programs in Urban Studies and College Science Improvement (COSIP).
+The Englewood Cliffs branch campus, a "college for adults," opened in 1975; it held day and evening sessions until 1983 when the day session was terminated.
+The Yanitelli years also witnessed unprecedented growth in enrollment and the establishment of many new academic programs, including majors in Fine Arts and Computer Science, Humanities courses in the Evening Division, and programs in Urban Studies and College Science Improvement (COSIP).

 During the tenure of its nineteenth president, L. Edward Glynn, S.J., Saint Peter's saw the arrival of its first resident students.
 The College acquired apartments on Glenwood Avenue and converted them into student housing (Pauw Wow, Volume LIII, No. 1, Saint Peter's College 23 September 1984:2).
 Today's students reside in seven locations in the immediate vicinity.

 Also under Fr.
-Glynn, the College reestablished its graduate program (which had been suspended in the late 1940s) in 1979 by introducing a Master's degree in Education.
-In 1988 the College introduced the Master of Business Administration with a concentration in Management Information Systems, followed by additional concentrations in Management and International Business (1995), and Finance and Marketing (2000).
-Masters programs in Accountancy and Nursing were established in 1996 and 1997, respectively (Graduate Bulletin: 3).
+Glynn, the College re-established its graduate program (which had been suspended in the late 1940s) in 1979 by introducing a Master's degree in Education.
+In 1988 the College introduced the Master of Business Administration with a concentration in Management Information Systems, followed by additional concentrations in Management and International Business (1995) and Finance and Marketing (2000).
+Masters's programs in Accountancy and Nursing were established in 1996 and 1997, respectively (Graduate Bulletin: 3).

-The main campus offers five instructional buildings, including Gannon Hall, a state of the art science building, which recently underwent a $9 million renovation.
+The main campus offers five instructional buildings, including Gannon Hall, a state-of-the-art science building that recently underwent a $9 million renovation.

 The Theresa and Edward O'Toole Library contains more than 50,000 square feet of space and houses more than 260,000 volumes on its four floors.
-The library at the branch campus at Englewood Cliffs offers an additional 30,000 volumes.
-The libraries subscribe to 750 periodicals and more than 10,000 full-text periodicals are available on or off-campus from the Library's Web site, www.spc.edu/library, along with 1,200 links to academic and government Internet resources.
+The library at the branch campus at Englewood Cliffs offers an additional 30,000.
+The libraries subscribe to 750 periodicals, and more than 10,000 full-text periodicals are available on or off-campus from the Library's Web site, www.spc.edu/library, along with 1,200 links to academic and government Internet resources.

-The Yanitelli Recreational Life Center is a 125,000 square foot, multi-million dollar facility offering five indoor tennis courts; three gymnasiums; a racquetball court; indoor golf practice facility; a twenty-five yard swimming pool with two diving boards; fitness center with strength and cardiovascular training, a new weight room; and a game room.
+The Yanitelli Recreational Life Center is a 125,000 square foot, multi-million dollar facility offering five indoor tennis courts; three gymnasiums; a racquetball court; indoor golf practice facility; a twenty-five-yard swimming pool with two diving boards; a fitness center with strength and cardiovascular training, a new weight room; and a game room.

 The College is a wireless campus.
 It offers students access to more than 300 computers in 20 labs.
-In addition, each residential hall has a mini-lab open 24 hours a day, 7 days a week.
+In addition, each residence hall has a mini-lab open 24 hours a day and 7 days a week.
 All classrooms have Internet access.

 History was made at Saint Peter's in May 2007 when Dr. Eugene J. Cornacchia was appointed the first lay president in the College's 135-year history.
 At a May 12 news conference, Dr. Cornacchia proclaimed that "he was 'a product of Jesuit education' and stressed his presidency will be 'always, always committed' to the Jesuit mission at Saint Peter's, New Jersey's only Jesuit College" (former Saint Peter's College Website: http://www.spc.edu).

-After 140 years, Saint Peter's announced that its application for university designation was approved by the New Jersey Commission on Higher Education in March 2012.
+After 140 years, Saint Peter's application for university designation was approved by the New Jersey Commission on Higher Education in March 2012.
 Although its original charter from 1872 grants Saint Peter's all of the "powers, functions and prerogatives of a university," this recent approval marks the college's formal transition to a university.
-Saint Peter's will continue to add to the growing number of post-graduate opportunities, including doctoral, post-graduate certification, online and five-year programs, and will also continue to enhance existing partnerships with other educational institutions.
+Saint Peter's will continue to add to the growing number of post-graduate opportunities, including doctoral, post-graduate certification, online, and five-year programs.
+It will also continue to enhance existing partnerships with other educational institutions.